How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Watch live NBA games on all your devices!
 Sign up now for a free trial to Fubo.

-The Clippers go on the road to face the Suns on Tuesday at 10:00 PM ET.
+The Clippers hope to pick up a road win at the Suns on Tuesday at 10:00 PM ET.

 How to Watch